TomiIsojarvi/CO2-Finland/README.md

 ## How to build
 ### Install Flutter
-Go to https://docs.flutter.dev/get-started/install install Flutter framework for your selected platform.
+Go to https://docs.flutter.dev/get-started/install to install Flutter framework for your selected platform.
 ### Add the package dependencies to the app
+Go to project directory and install dependency packages to the project:
 ### Add API key to the project
 ### Build the project
 #### Android